BitForger/thegreatersuspender/README.md

 # The Great (More Private) Suspender

-This is a fork and update of the now suspiciously managed extension.
-I'm stripping all analytics code out of it and making it available to anyone to build from source.
+:bangbang: _This is a fork and update of the now suspiciously managed extension.
+I'm stripping all analytics code out of it and making it available to anyone to build from source._ :bangbang:

 <img src="/src/img/suspendy-guy.png" width="100px" />